-- AndroidManifest.xml file presents essential information about application to the Android system (name of the Application, name of main application's package, components of the application, required permissions, etc). - project.properties is a text file containing information about target Android platform and other build details.

-This file is generated by Eclipse or can be created with android tool from Android SDK.
+• project.properties is a text file containing information about target Android platform and other build details.
+This file is generated by Eclipse or can be created with android tool included in Android SDK.

-Note: Both files (AndroidManifest.xml and project.properties) are required to compile the C++ part of the application (NDK build system uses information from these files).
+Note: Both files (AndroidManifest.xml and project.properties) are required to compile the C++ part of the application, since Android NDK build system relies on them.
 If any of these files does not exist, compile the Java part of the project before the C++ part.